 Tuesday is for Thinking and Reflection 1 The Lord is my shepherd .
 I shall not want.
 6 Surely goodness and mercy will follow me . all the days of my life And I shall dwell in the house of the Lord . forever. … More Seeing the Truth Up Close

 Three Obstacles to Pastoring and Caring for the Flock The Individualistic Nature of the Culture.
 Example: An attitude that basically says, “It’s none of your business.”
 Analysis: The result is that people are islands of festering wounds.
-They are . … More Three Modern Obstacles to Pastoring and Caring for the Flock
+They are isolated, diseased, and . … More Three Modern Obstacles to Pastoring and Caring for the Flock

 According to WordPress … This is how people found my BLOG last year.
 Thank you for all of you who referred people to the posts by sharing them on Facebook, favoriting on Twitter, searched in Stumbledupon, wandered in from MyTrinity.tv, or posted on Pinterest.
 Keep it up in 2015 and have a great year serving … More How Did People find the BLOG in 2014?

 Thursday is for Discipleship I confess that I have never read any of John Updike’s works, save an essay or two.
 I have been intrigued by his books nevertheless.
 For me it started in a visit to a Christian bookstore (remember those?) in 1975.
 I saw Rabbit Run on … More “We must walk up not worn out with misery but full of Christ”